-Today is National Fig Newton Day, so we have to give an ode to figs as they’re rightly due one.
-Figs aren’t just for eating in Fig Newtons, however.
-In fact, organic dried figs are one of the best dried fruits you can choose, despite being higher in sugar than fresh figs (also a great choice).
-Figs are offer an incredibly delectable flavor that is somewhat like a raisin, less intense than a date, but still creamy, sweet and indulgent that you just won’t get elsewhere.
+Figs aren’t just for eating in Fig Newtons.
+Organic dried figs are one of the best dried fruits you can choose, despite being higher in sugar than fresh figs (also a great choice).
+Figs offer an incredibly delectable flavor that is somewhat like a raisin, less intense than a date, but still creamy, sweet, and indulgent that you just won’t get elsewhere.
 You can use dried figs anywhere you would normally use a date, whether it be in raw desserts, smoothies, dried granola bars, raw energy bites or however else you enjoy using dried fruit.

 There’s of course, nothing wrong with dates, but you might be surprised to find that figs have a leg up on dates when it comes to nutrition.
 So much so, that we have to give them a spotlight today and show you just how much figs have to offer.

 Check out these reasons to use dried figs more often and put those dates to the side for later use.

 Per fruit, figs offer a much better source of soluble fiber, with 4-5 grams versus dates which have around 2-3 grams.
 Figs are also linked to good digestive health, help relieve constipation, and contribute to good heart health.

 2. Lower in Sugar

 For all of you out there who watch your sugar intake (good for you!), you’ll be glad to know that dried figs contain almost 7-10 grams less than dates per weight.
 Two to three dates is around 23 grams of sugar(depending on the size and variety), while the same amount of figs is only 13 grams of sugar.
 Since figs are higher in fiber and lower in sugar, they’re better if you have sensitive blood sugar levels.